Admission to Oregon State University

 Apply online.
 Applicants are required to use a valid Visa, MasterCard, or Discover credit card to pay the $65 nonrefundable application fee.
 Request that your high school send your official high school transcript to OSU, and, if you would like your test scores considered, have your official SAT or ACT test scores sent to OSU.

-Portfolios, videotapes, and personal interviews are generally not required.
+Portfolios, videos, and personal interviews are generally not required.

 Evaluation Process